-DEAR DISTRICT RESIDENTS As we move through the 21st century, cities across the country are looking for inclusive and innovative ways to grow their economies, create jobs, and tackle some of the biggest challenges facing their residents.
-The District of Columbia is forging a new path toward an inclusive economy, one that supports our thriving technology and innovation ecosystem - but will do so in a way that creates equitable opportunities for all D.C. residents.
-Given the strength of our diversity, I firmly believe the District is uniquely positioned to be a national model for technology inclusion and entrepreneurship.
-We have made great progress, but there is still much work to be done to ensure our technology ecosystem reaches its full potential.
-Today I am pleased to present "Pathways to Inclusion," a study that offers the current state of inclusion in our tech economy, and also highlights the barriers underrepresented communities face upon entering this industry that is vital to innovative growth.
-While many cities around the world have thriving tech ecosystems, the District of Columbia is one of the first major cities to study inclusive innovation in depth, with three goals in mind: First, we will expand the capacity of D.C. residents to engage in the tech ecosystem by creating 5000 new tech jobs for underrepresented workers.
+DEAR DISTRICT RESIDENTS, As we move through the 21st century, cities across the country are looking for inclusive and innovative ways to grow their economies, create jobs, and tackle some of the biggest challenges facing residents.
+Washington, DC is forging a new path toward an inclusive economy, one that supports our thriving tech and innovation ecosystem in a way that creates equitable opportunities for residents in all eight wards.
+Given our diversity, I firmly believe DC is uniquely positioned to be a national model for tech inclusion and entrepreneurship.
+We have made great progress, but there is still much work to do to ensure our tech community reaches its full potential.
+Today, I am pleased to present "Pathways to Inclusion," a study that offers the current state of inclusion in our tech economy, and also highlights the barriers underrepresented communities face upon entering an industry that is vital to our innovative growth.
+While many cities around the world are thriving in tech, Washington, DC is one of the first major jurisdictions to study inclusive innovation in depth, with three goals in mind: First, we will expand the capacity of DC residents to engage in the tech economy by creating 5,000 new tech jobs for underrepresented workers.
 Second, we will grow our tech economy by creating 500 new tech businesses founded by underrepresented entrepreneurs.
-Third, building on our city's notable diversity, we will establish the most inclusive culture among tech ecosystems on the East Coast.
-Working in collaboration with the District of Columbia's Innovation & Technology Inclusion Council, our hope is to become the nation's premier inclusive tech hub, creating new opportunities that allow DC's entrepreneurs to flourish and offering actionable steps toward expanding our technology economy in a way that benefits everyone.
-I want to thank our local technology industry, non-profits, government leaders, and residents who shared their expertise and creative ideas for this study.
-Together, we will use "Pathways to Inclusion" as a tool to help transform the District into a more inclusive, innovative, and equitable city.
-SIGNATURE MURIEL BOWSER MAYOR Caesar Layton
+Third, building on our city's diversity, we will establish the most inclusive culture among tech ecosystems on the East Coast.
+Working in collaboration with the DC Innovation & Technology Inclusion Council, our hope is to become the nation's premier inclusive tech hub, creating new opportunities that allow DC's entrepreneurs to flourish and offering actionable steps toward expanding our tech economy in a way that benefits everyone.
+I want to thank our local tech industry, non-profits, government leaders, and residents who shared their expertise and creative ideas for this study.
+Together, we will use "Pathways to Inclusion" as a tool to help transform Washington, DC into a more inclusive, innovative, and equitable city.
+MURIEL BOWSER